ubclaunchpad/LP-website/handbook/tools/social-media.md

 On the start date, a publishing schedule could look like:

 1. Publish the [Medium article](#medium-articles)
-2. Share the Medium article with a brief blurb on LinkedIn
+2. Share the Medium article with a brief blurb on LinkedIn (this should be the only LinkedIn post)
 3. Send out the [newsletter issue](#newsletter)
 4. On 2-day intervals, publish the [mini-posts](#mini-posts) as Facebook and Instagram posts - for example, at +0 days, +2 days, +4 days, etc.